leonben2892/HighTechMySQLProject/README.md

 # Managing High-Tech Company DB

 - Designing, planning and executing Java application to manage high-tech company employees
-- Using relational DB – MySQL with the use of complex queries, triggers, union, join and more
+- Using relational DB – SQLite with the use of complex queries, triggers, union, join and more

 ## Project Overview